-Flaws: : Doesn't have much athleticism, so he's not much of a glove man or base-runner.
+Flaws: : Struggles to hit consistently against left-handed pitching, which reduces his at-bats at the big-league level.
+Doesn't have much athleticism, so he's not much of a base-runner.

 Nava has been one of the teams best hitters since June averaging over .300 for each month.
 Nava hit .303 last year for the Red Sox but started this year in a terrible slump that ultimately cost him a demotion to the minors.
 Given that he has shown he can hit for a solid average in the past Nava could be a decent waiver pick up for those in need of some outfield help.
 Analyst: Jonathan Impemba